School of Computing

 • Task scheduling analysis, simulation and measurement for massively parallel computing architectures with programmable CPU interconnects.

-Note that I am definitely open-minded regarding other topics that overlap my past research.
+Note that I am definitely open-minded regarding other topics that overlap my past research, and indeed numerous areas not yet represented in my past research (e.g., electronic analysis of temperament in music performance).

 Postgraduate students past and present